Model M keyboard: History

 In 1995 Lexmark made the most sweeping design change in the Model M's history, altering the size and location of the internal controller board.
 While the new "press-fit" design successfully lowered manufacturing costs by eliminating the two ribbon cables and separate LED daughterboard of older versions, the controller's new card-edge connector proved to be a failure point that shortened the keyboard's average lifetime.
 The classic era of the Model M is generally considered to have ended with this change, though a few on the older pattern continued to be made at Greenock and Guadalajara until 1999.
 Relatively few press-fit model Ms have survived.

-During the Lexmark years, a few Model M variants were manufactured with rubber-dome keyswitches rather than buckling springs.
+During the Lexmark years, a few Model M variants were manufactured with rubber-dome key switches rather than buckling springs.
 Due to these switches' comparatively short durability, few of these variants have survived.
 Despite their rarity, today's enthusiasts and collectors do not value them nearly as highly as the more common buckling-spring variants.

 A five-year agreement obligating IBM to purchase nearly all of its keyboards from Lexmark expired on March 27, 1996.
 Lexmark exited the keyboard business, selling related assets to IBM and Maxi Switch.
 When Lexmark discontinued keyboard production in April 1996, IBM continued producing buckling-spring Model M's in Scotland until 1999.
 Maxi Switch purchased assets for rubber-dome keyboards and the Lexmark Select-Ease Keyboard (model M15), including a buckling-spring switch patent.
 They continued to manufacture the IBM Enhanced Keyboard with TrackPoint II (model M13) in Mexico until 1998.

 Some of Lexmark's keyboard manufacturing assets were also sold to a group of Lexmark employees, who formed Unicomp whose basic version of the Model M was similar to part number 42H1292, first renamed 42H1292U and later the Customizer.
 There have been other configurations, including updated 104- and 105-key layouts; a Unix layout (where the Ctrl, Caps Lock, Esc, and tilde keys are transposed); models with integrated pointing sticks and trackballs; and POS-specific models such as those with built-in magstripe readers.
 All used the press-fit controller characteristic of late Lexmarks.

 Unicomp continued to use the original IBM machinery to produce Model Ms, leading to a gradual decline in quality as the tooling became worn.
 This, and various problems with their USB controllers helped keep a market for vintage Model Ms thriving.
 In 2020 Unicomp replaced its tooling and shipped a "New Model M" with noticeably improved build quality that more closely resembles the classic 1391401 (though with a 104- or 103-key layout and USB); many older variants are no longer sold on Unicomp's website and some still on sale have been deprecated.